-- the scale of the practice and the presence of alternatives a practice is more likely to limit the exercise of end-user rights in a situation where, for example, many end-users are concerned and/or there are few alternative offers and/or competing ISPs for the end-users to choose from. - 47.
+- and losers, and on the administrative and/or technical barriers for CAPs to enter into agreements with ISPs. - the scale of the practice and the presence of alternatives a practice is more likely to limit the exercise of end-user rights in a situation where, for example, many endusers are concerned and/or there are few alternative offers and/or competing ISPs for the end-users to choose from. - 47.
 Each of these factors may contribute to a material reduction in end-user choice and hence a limitation of the exercise of end-users' rights under Article 3(2).
 In any specific case, the presence of one or more of these factors may in fact limit the exercise of end-user rights. - 48.
-In applying such a comprehensive assessment, the following considerations may also be taken into account: - Commercial practices which apply a different price to the data associated with a specific application or class of applications are incompatible with the obligation of equal treatment of traffic as set out in Article 3(3). - In line with paragraph 138 on Article 4(1) (b) of the Regulation, end-users must be informed about under which conditions the data-usage for application-agnostic volume tariffs apply. - Assessing limitations on end-users exercising their rights could be considered by taking into account actual and potential effects of commercial practices in the light of the relevant market and its economic and legal context.
+In applying such a comprehensive assessment, the following considerations may also be taken into account: - Any agreements or practices which have an effect similar to technical blocking of access (see paragraph 55) are incompatible with the obligation of the equal treatment of traffic as set out in Article 3(3) and cannot be justified under the principle of freedom of contract, recognised in Article 3(2) of the Regulation. - Commercial practices which apply a different price to the data associated with a specific application or class of applications are incompatible with the obligation of equal treatment of traffic as set out in Article 3(3). - In line with paragraph 138 on Article 4(1) (b) of the Regulation, end-users must be informed about under which conditions the data-usage for application-agnostic volume tariffs apply. - Assessing limitations on end-users exercising their rights could be considered by taking into account actual and potential effects of commercial practices in the light of the relevant market and its economic and legal context.
 In order to ascertain whether end-users' rights are likely to be harmed in the future, NRAs could take into account how the actual commercial practice affects the concrete possibilities for potential competitors to enter the relevant market.
-Assessing the commercial practices' effect on potential competition would reveal potential restrictions of endusers' choice and would contribute "to guarantee the continued functioning of the internet ecosystem as an engine of innovation" (recital 1).
+Assessing the commercial practices' effect on potential competition would reveal potential restrictions of end-users' choice and would contribute "to guarantee the continued functioning of the internet ecosystem as an engine of innovation" (recital 1).
 Such assessment should be supported by evidence or an analysis of the structure of the relevant market (e.g. barriers to entry).
 NRAs could build on practices from other areas of regulation, such as competition law.